Dedicated to Our Unique History

 The Everglades Area Visitor Center was opened in February 2020. the Center is located at 207 W. Broadway in Everglades City.

-The Center is currently open Friday, Saturday, and Sunday from 10 am to 2 pm.
+The Center is currently open daily from 10 am to 2 pm.

 The center has maps, brochures and is staffed by knowledgeable volunteers from the area.

 The Historical Library is an archive of books, documents, pictures, and small artifacts housed in the ESHP office in City Hall.

 The collection may be used by historical researchers but items may not be removed from the library.
 A digital database of books, periodicals, and scanned images is maintained (with backup off the premises).
 A list of our collection may be downloaded on the bottom of this page.

 The Commemorative Brick Walk in front of Everglades City Hall was started in 2006 and is an ongoing project.
 Bricks are permanent gifts for anniversaries, birthdays, thank-you's, and memorials.
 The current campaign is closed.
 Check back for future opportunities.